fredsarm/journeyNotes/Agile Methodologies and Project Management/Jira/Jira Notes.md

 These projects are often used in conjunction with tools like Confluence (for knowledge bases) and Opsgenie (for incident response).

 ## 1.4 Agile Methodologies and Jira

-Jira is widely used in agile environments because of its strong support for both Scrum and Kanban methodologies.
-Agile methodologies focus on iterative development, continuous feedback, and flexible responses to change.
-Jira’s flexibility and adaptability to these workflows make it a leading tool for agile teams.
+ Allow teams to plan and track workflow with
+- Scrum
+- Kanban
+- Customizable workflows

-Jira provides teams with agile boards, customizable workflows, and reporting tools, making it easy to plan, track, and report on progress.
+Jira provides teams with reporting tools, making it easy report on progress.

 ### 1.4.1 Scrum